-Plan 1 Basic Coverage Plan 3P Accident and Sickness Insurance Plan 3PI Accident and Sickness Insurance for International Trips Eligibility For members and For members and For members and Summary non-members participants of Girl Scout non-members participants of Girl Scout non-members participants of Girl Scout sponsored/supervised events. sponsored/supervised events. sponsored/supervised events.
-Coverage Summary Covers every registered Girl Scout member and non- member for any approved, sponsored/supervised activity of the Girl Scouts.
-Covers travel directly to and from the Members and nonmembers are covered for accident and sickness.
-Both plans cover travel directly to and from the covered activity.
-Plan 3PI includes the same coverage found in Plan 3P but with a Travel Assistance Service feature added. to and from the covered activities
+Plan 1 Basic Coverage Plan 3P Accident and Sickness Insurance Plan 3PI Accident and Sickness Insurance for International Trips

+Eligibility For members and For members and For members and

+Summary non-members non-members non-members

+participants of Girl Scout participants of Girl Scout participants of Girl Scout

+sponsored/supervised sponsored/supervised sponsored/supervised

+events. events. events.

+Coverage Covers every Members and Plan 3PI includes the

+Summary registered Girl Scout nonmembers are same coverage found

+member and non- covered for accident in Plan 3P but with a

+member for any and sickness.
+Travel Assistance Service feature

+approved, sponsored/supervised added.

+activity of the Girl Both plans cover dddda.

+Scouts. travel directly to and

+from the covered

+Covers travel directly activity.

+to and from the

+covered activities

-\For more detailed information on each plan, please contact Council Customer Care at customercare@girlscoutsgwm.org or 1-888-474-9686.
+For more detailed information on each plan, please contact Council Customer Care at customercare@girlscoutsgwm.org or 1-888-474-9686.